 As the homeowner, you are responsible for obtaining the necessary permit(s).
 If you choose to have your contractor take out the permit on your behalf, make sure that it’s done before the project gets started.

-The primary role of the Development Permit / Building Permit is to protect the property owner and the community by assuring that the proposed development is in conformity with the objectives set out in the provincially adopted version of the 2010 National Building Code of Canada.
+The primary role of the Development Permit / Building Permit is to protect the property owner and the community by assuring that the proposed development is in conformity with the objectives set out in the provincially adopted version of the 2015 National Building Code of Canada.
+(NOTE: grace period for projects under the 2010 National Building Code of Canada ends on January 1st 2022)

 Provincial Regulation 84-187, Sec 13 (5) & (6) requires that a building permit be acquired before an electrical contractor can obtain their electrical wiring permit.
 To allow for ‘electrical work only’ a ‘building permit waiver’ is issued when a home owner is doing electrical work only on an existing building.
 If you are making alterations, relocating or demolishing a structure, you require a full Building Permit Application.